trumandaniels/bookscraper/README.md

 # Bookscraper
 ## a web scraper / web crawler for books.toscrape.com

 This program takes online book data on books.toscrape.com and stores it in a local SQLite database.
 Developed with Linux Mint and Python 3.8.
+I've written a full write up on my website at https://trumandaniels.com/2022/04/15/building-a-webscraper-with-beautifulsoup/

 ## Quick file rundown:
 - bookscraper.py ~ where all the magic happens: this file contains all the scraping logic and function documentation